Plesk Hosting: Compare Hosting

-Plesk offers mobile monitoring to let you monitor your servers 24/7 so that you can fix issues at a short notice rather than leaving things for later.
+Plesk offers mobile monitoring to let you monitor your servers 24/7 so that you can fix issues as soon as they arise.
 By monitoring the servers by mobile, your company is more streamlined with this function available.
-You can log into Plesk by pointing your mobile browser to https://sample.org:8443 (replace sample.org with a domain pointed at your server).
+You can log into Plesk by pointing your mobile browser to post 8443 of your website.

 Can I upload data without FTP clients?

 Yes.
 Plesk provides a built-in file manager so you can manage, upload, move, copy, download, and modify all the files on your hosting package.
 You can also package several files into a zip archive.